jonathanavillegas/cfd/README.md

 ## Disclosure

-AI was used to assist with code structure, with writing function descriptions, and with commenting code for readability.
+AI was used to assist with code structure, writing function descriptions, commenting code for readability, and creating this GitHub.
 All finite difference methods and model logic were developed and implemented by me